Reece James injury: Chelsea youngster did not suffer broken ankle playing for England | Goal.com

 It has been an especially disappointing event for England after they had won the previous two editions of Toulon in 2017 and 2018.

 The Three Lions still have one more game left in the competition to determine their final placing.
-On Tuesday they will take part in the eleventh place or ninth place playoff.
+On Tuesday they will take part in the 11th place or ninth place play-off.